vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 			- These codes align with Jerri's list.
 If you know the person's target, you will have their code.
 ##### 319 Berkeley Way, The Fireside House
 - Ezra's family lives here.
 They're oblivious.
+- Ezra wants to take his family out of Santa Cruz.
+But first, he has to pay some debts.
+He owes the very people that put him on the job.
+Simply put, he can't say no.
 ##### 143 Chestnut St, The Innocent Apartment
 - There's a neighbor who knew Angel.
-They
+They visit each other from time to time.
 ##### 515 Cedar Street, The Unfinished Restaurant
+- There is nothing here.
 ##### Pacific Ave, The Unfinished Station
 Pillars and ramps of concrete and rebar create an echo chamber for deals in the dark.
 Not hidden in the slightest, except for how inconspicuous it is.
 No one cares to inspect yet another construction site in Santa Cruz.
 The shadows run deep enough to hide whatever, or whoever, might be waiting inside.
 - **As you approach closer into the site**: you hear two things. (*Echoes - 2*)